 - Analysis of the composition of the mixed plastic waste stream and of contaminants therein;

 - Evaluation for chemical processing (pyrolysis & gasification) in terms of quality and scalability (beyond 100 kt/a);

 - Evaluation of the opportunities and pitfalls in using the pyrolysis oil as feed for plastic production.

 In all efforts of the Circular Plastics Initiative, the approach is to establish projects across the whole value chain and bring together all relevant parties, in particular brand owners, waste management and recycling companies, and the chemical industry.
 The initative also highly values input from NGO’s concerned about plastic waste issues.

 An important issue will be packaging redesign: exploring the opportunities and restrictions in optimizing plastic packaging for cost-effective mechanical as well as chemical recycling, while retaining optimal packaging performance and customer experience.

 Projects are planned and carried out in close collaboration with DPI, the Eindhoven-based industry-driven international collaboration platform for pre-competitive research in the field of polymers.

-The cluster Circular Plastics contributes to the ISPT theme Circularity.
+The Circular Plastics Initative contributes to the ISPT theme Circularity.

 Join the cluster

-The Circular Plastics cluster is open for more participants.
+The Circular Plastics Initiative is open for more participants.
 Would you like to join the cluster or need more information, please contact cluster manager Klaartje Rietkerken using the contact form below.